iksworbad/Kamil-Dabrowski-CPP/README.md

 3) Class that allows you to create a two-way list, which will also be able to store objects representing large numbers as well as objects representing complex numbers.

-Polish full project description u cane find in this repo.
+Polish full project description You can find in this repo.